alexkolo/rag_nutrition_facts_blog/README.md

 The data was automatically ingested into a vector store located in `databases/my_lancedb/table_simple03.lance` using the [LanceDB Library](https://lancedb.github.io/lancedb/) and the Python script `src/ingestion.py`.

+## Information Retrieval (IR)

 To take advantage of the vector search, the text was embedded using the pre-trained model [`multi-qa-MiniLM-L6-cos-v1`](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1) from the [Sentence Transformers Library](https://www.sbert.net/index.html), as it is tuned for Q&A chatbots.

-## Information Retrieval (IR)

-TODO
+{TOOD: Add description here}

 ## Evaluation

-TODO
+{TOOD: Add description here}

 ## Use the chatbot